bistro-its-berkeley/BISTRO-Starter-Kit/docs/Introduction_transportation_problem.md

 ## What are the outputs of BEAM?

 Once all agents of the system have chosen their optimal transportation modes to attend their daily activities, the system reaches what we call an *equilibrium state*.
 The quality of the new policy-based transportation system can then be evaluated based on the new system performance over the day compared to the base-policy scenario.
-Three elements are evaluated here:
+Three outputs are evaluated here:

 * How much *congestion* did the agents experienced during the day?
 * What *level of service* did the transportation system offer to agents?